georou/keepassxc-selinux/README.md

 * Deny network access to the program
 * Isolate the password file (.kdbx) from other programs on the system

 A key note to know is because private types are used for the password file, it breaks the convention of SELinux that unconfined has access to everything.
+Also confining unconfined_t goes against convention.
+A future branch will have better support for staff_t instead.

 The policy works as inteded to achieve the above goals as a GUI application.
 However, see below